SkTamim/rhino5-commands/README.md

 While this can be useful for catching errors early, leaving this feature on all the time can slightly slow down your workflow, as every object creation has to go through a validation check.
 It's often used as a temporary diagnostic tool rather than a permanent setting.

 ### Practical Use Cases
-* **Use Case 1 (Troubleshooting a Bad Import):** You are importing a complex IGES file that is known to have some problematic surfaces.
+* **Use Case 1 (Troubleshooting Imports):** You are importing a complex IGES file that is known to have some problematic surfaces.
 Before importing, you can enable `CheckNewObjects`.
 As Rhino imports the file, it will alert you to each individual bad surface as it is created, making it much easier to find and fix them.
-* **Use Case 2 (Diagnosing a Failing Command):** You are using a complex command that is creating bad objects.
+* **Use Case 2 (Diagnosing Failing Commands):** You are using a complex command that is creating bad objects.
 You can turn on `CheckNewObjects` to get an immediate warning the moment the bad geometry is created, helping you to diagnose the problem with the command's inputs or settings.

 ### Other Information
 This is an advanced diagnostic tool for pinpointing the source of bad geometry.

 ---

-## 85. CheckOutLicense
+## 86. CheckOutLicense

 ### Short Info
 Check out a license from the Zoo.